Quetzal-1-CubeSat-Team/quetzal1-flight-software/ADCS/README.md

 ## Directory Description

 This directory contains the flight software for the ADCS.
-It was developed using [Arduino](https://www.arduino.cc/) and it containes the source files, as well as the necessary libraries.
+It was developed using [Arduino](https://www.arduino.cc/) and it contains the source files, as well as the necessary libraries.

 The directory is organized as follows: